Cyril Ramaphosa Just Became The New President Of South Africa

 "As I leave I will continue to serve the people of South Africa as well as the ANC, the organization I have served all of my life.
 I will dedicate all my energy to work towards the attainment of the policies of our organization.”

-Despite trying to force Zuma from office, the ANC said in a statement it “nonetheless wants to salute the outstanding contribution he has made and express its profound gratitude to him for the role he has played in the ANC spanning over sixty years of loyal service”
+Despite trying to force Zuma from office, the ANC said in a statement it “nonetheless wants to salute the outstanding contribution he has made and express its profound gratitude to him for the role he has played in the ANC spanning over 60 years of loyal service.”

 Ahead of elections in 2019, Ramaphosa faces the huge challenge of restoring electoral faith in the ANC and revitalising South Africa's economy.

-The country has an extremely high unemployment rate, particularly among young people, while its second most populous city Cape Town is running out of water.
+The country has an extremely high unemployment rate, particularly among young people, while its second most populous city, Cape Town, is running out of water.
 And despite years of awareness and outreach campaigns, 7.1 million people are living with HIV in South Africa, around 13% of the population.

 Matthew Champion is a deputy world news editor for BuzzFeed News and is based in London.